Belgrave South

 It is positioned at the foothills of the Dandenong Ranges and bordered by the suburbs of Belgrave, Belgrave Heights, Lysterfield and the localities of Narre Warren East and Selby.

 History

 The Post Office opened on 20 September 1920 as South Belgrave, becoming Belgrave South in 1923.
 It closed 27 May 1977.

 In February 1983, the Ash Wednesday fires swept through the area, destroying 238 houses and killing 21 people within the Belgrave South and Heights and Upper Beaconsfield area.

 Town

 Belgrave South Primary School was opened in 1907 and is the main primary school for children living in Belgrave South, Belgrave Heights, Narre Warren East and much of Belgrave (as the primary school in Belgrave is Catholic).
 It has 250 students.

-There is a small IGA supermarket, a medical clinic, a public accountant, a café, a takeaway store, a butcher, a bakery, a greengrocer, a vet, a specialist wine and beer shop, a Home Hardware, a hairdressing/beauty salon, pharmacy and petrol station.

 Baluk Willam Nature Conservation Reserve

 Belgrave South is home to the 67.5 ha Baluk Willam Nature Conservation Reserve.
 This is a significant flora habitat including more than 70 Orchid species.
 It is supported by the Friends of Baluk Willam.